By the Numbers

 9M Chicago Region Residents

-The Chicago region location, history, and diversity create the perfect opportunity to understand how climate impacts cities and neighborhoods, and how cities influence regional climate.
+The Chicago region’s location, history, and people create the perfect opportunity to understand how extreme weather impacts cities and neighborhoods, and how cities influence regional atmospheric conditions.